 Here's a rundown of the new stand-alone system, which has been years in the making since we first covered it in 2014.
 It should start shipping by mid-year 2018.

 No Dedicated Receiver: This is new for the CGM market.
 Unlike the two competing devices from Dexcom and Abbott, this one from MedT does not require a separate receiver device be sold as part of the package.
 Rather, it talks directly to a smartphone (the way it should be in 2018!), so clearly you need a smartphone to use it.

 Same Sensor: Yes, it does use the same Guardian 3 sensor that goes with the Minimed 670G here in the USA (as the stand-alone CGM globally uses an older-generation of MedT sensor).
-The Guardan 3 sensor is approved for seven-days of wear and most recently in February 2018, this sensor was FDA-cleared for wear on the upper arm along with the abdomen.
+The Guardan 3 sensor has accuracy in the 9-11% range (not too different from Dexcom and the Libre, overall) and it's approved for seven-days of wear and most recently in February 2018, this sensor was FDA-cleared for wear on the upper arm along with the abdomen.

 Different Transmitter: The meat of this Guardian Connect stand-alone CGM system is a new transmitter, one that has the same seashell-shape design but has Bluetooth Low Energy built in.
 That allows it to beam glucose data directly to the smartphone every five minutes.
 The transmitter has a 12-month warranty and is rechargeable, and there's no other size or adhesive change with this transmitter.